Couch-Coders/6th-music-fe/README.md

-# React-Typescript App
+# React-typescript Playground

-# React-typescript, Music App,
+### branch,Main

-## Components installed below
+You can download a default of React-"Typescript" App with features below

 - Styled-components, @types/styled-components
 - Json-server, @types/json-server